incyclist/ant-plus/README.md

-# ant-plus
+# gd-ant-plus

 A node.js module for ANT+

+with some small enhancements that enable
+- setting up a FitnessEquipment Device
+- sending messages from FitnessEquipmentSensor to Device and checking status of these messages

 ## Prerequisites